Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/billing.md

 ### Legacy plans

-Customers who purchased the <Constant name="cloud" /> Team plan before August 11, 2023, remain on a legacy pricing plan as long as your account is in good standing.
+Customers who purchased the <Constant name="cloud" /> Starter plan before August 11, 2023, remain on a legacy pricing plan as long as your account is in good standing.
 The legacy pricing plan is based on seats and includes unlimited models, subject to reasonable use.

 :::note Legacy <Constant name="semantic_layer" />